nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add_session n/John Doe d/2021-01-01 t/18:00 k/120 s/Biology f/80`

+### Adding a recurring tuition session: `add_rec_session`

+Adds a recurring tuition session to the TutorBuddy

+Format: `add_rec_session n/STUDENT_NAME d/DATE t/TIME k/DURATION s/SUBJECT f/FEE b/INTERVAL e/LastDate`

+Similar to arguments for adding a single tuition session, except:
+* `DATE` refers to the starting date of the session

+Arguments additional to adding a single tuition session:
+* `INTERVAL` should be in days, including the date from and excluding the date to <br/>
+  e.g. `INTERVAL` = 7 for weekly sessions
+* `ENDDATE` should be an ending date of the recurring session, consistent with `DATE` and `INTERVAL`

+Examples:
+* `add_session n/John Doe d/2021-01-01 t/18:00 k/120 s/Biology f/80 b/7 e/2021-01-29`
 ### Deleting a tuition session: `delete_session`

 Deletes the specified tuition session from TutorBuddy